microsoft/semantic-kernel/dotnet/samples/Demos/OnnxSimpleRAG/README.md

 ### Downloading the Models

-For this example we chose Hugging Face as our repository for download of the local models, go to a diretory of your choice where the models should be downloaded and run the following commands:
+For this example we chose Hugging Face as our repository for download of the local models, go to a directory of your choice where the models should be downloaded and run the following commands:

 ```powershell
 git clone https://huggingface.co/TaylorAI/bge-micro-v2